siliconcompiler/siliconcompiler/docs/reference_manual/predef_modules/checklists.rst

 Pre-Defined Checklists
 =========================

-The following are examples are pre-built :ref:`checklists` that come with SiliconCompiler which you can use for your own builds.
+The following are examples are pre-built :ref:`checklists <dev_checklists>` that come with SiliconCompiler which you can use for your own builds.

 .. checklistgen::